Fayette Michigan Historic Town

 After the iron smelting operation closed.
 The grounds were sold.

 From 1916 – 1946 the grounds were used as a resort.
 In 1946 a private owner purchased the land.
 The owner fell behind on taxes, forcing the sale of the property.
 Escanaba Paper Company purchased the land and ended up swapping the Michigan government.
 The town for timber.

 It is a fun town to explore.
 Boat into the protected harbor, called Snail Shell Harbor.
 The park allows you to dock and stay overnight for a small fee.

 Otherwise, drive to Fayette.
 Either way, Fayette Michigan Historic Town has interesting things to see.

 Until next time friends.
 Take care!

-Disclaimer: This site is provided for entertainment purposes and to display my work only.
-If you venture to any of the photography locations I list on this site you are doing so of your own free will.
+Disclaimer: This site is provided for entertainment and informational purposes.
+If you venture to any of the locations I list on this site you are doing so of your own free will.
 In making that choice – you have taken personal responsibility for any outcome.
-Emotionally, physically and monetary wise.
+Emotionally, physically and monetary-wise.